FarmBot/farmbot-mqtt-py/README.md

         print("Same information as before: " + xyz)

     # The `on_log` event fires every time a new log is created.
-    # The callback recieves a FarmBot instance, plus a JSON
+    # The callback receives a FarmBot instance, plus a JSON
     # log object.
 The most useful piece of information is the
     # `message` attribute, though other attributes do exist.
     def on_log(self, bot, log):